Configuring the IDE

 On this page we only discuss configuration that aims to deal with non-standard React Native project setups.
 If your project has diverged from the Expo or React Native community CLI template, and it doesn't build or run correctly within the IDE, you may need to look into the available options documented below.

 When building the IDE, our approach was always to try and deal with different configurations automatically, without user input.
 However, due to the spectrum of possible modifications to React Native project setups, it is very difficult to do that in some cases.
 We constantly look into ways of improving things, so if the IDE doesn't work for your setup, please report an issue with a sample project that reproduces the setup that you use.
-While some project setups (like brownfield projects) are more challenging than other, we want the IDE to be universally available for all types of React Native projects and will investigate the possibilities of expanding configuration options or handling some project modifications in an automated way.
+While some project setups (like brownfield projects) are more challenging than others, we want the IDE to be universally available for all types of React Native projects and will investigate the possibilities of expanding configuration options or handling some project modifications in an automated way.

-format for customizing build process to your project.
+Radon IDE uses the standard VS Code launch.json format for customizing the build process to your project.

-Before you can change any of the options you'll need to create launch configuration file, unless you already have one in your project.
+Before you can change any of the options you'll need to create a launch configuration file, unless you already have one in your project.

 If you have the launch configuration file you can move to the next step.
 Otherwise go to Run and Build panel and click create a launch.json file: